 A character with this mindset is likely to think that at least some men are incapable of controlling their sexual urges, so women should expect them to commit sexual harassment or worse and be Crazy-Prepared in various ways.
 Such as second-guess what these men might find attractive and then try her best to not look attractive, lest these men might get their urges.
-Of course, since each individual man has his individual preferences (and also since the whole "oh no, I got aroused" thing is just an excuse anyway), even wearing a Burqa would not be safe in this regard.
-Yet some particularly unsympathetic or tragic character may take this attitude one step further, demanding the Double Think that we should all consider men to be some kind of monsters while still consider them to be the superior gender - morally and otherwise.
+Of course, since each individual man has his individual preferences (and also since the whole "oh no, I got aroused" thing is just an excuse anyway), even wearing Crocs would not be safe in this regard.
+Yet some particularly unsympathetic or tragic character may take this attitude one step further, demanding the Double Think that we should all consider men to be some kind of monsters while still considering them to be the superior gender - morally and otherwise.
 This is done by blaming women for (by their appearance or mere existence) "tempting" men and thus making any sex-crimes against them their own fault.
 Naturally, many works portray this attitude as barbaric misogyny.
 With or without any such aspects of ideology or social structure, a character of either gender may use another character's attractiveness or way of dressing as a Lame Excuse to misbehave and then claim Never My Fault.

 While this trope seems like it would fall into the "Always Male" category, and traditionally it was, these days it is branching out to other genders.
-Having said that, the way it's played out does tend to be gender-segregated: a woman bearing this trope tends to be self-destructive, while men use it to be destructive and abusive to others.
+Having said that, the way it's played out does tend to be sexist: a woman bearing this trope tends to be self-destructive, while men use it to be destructive and abusive to others.

 No Real Life Examples, Please!, but examples of how real cases have been portrayed in media is okay.